-“My internship with the Borgen Project introduced me to connections in local offices, and helped launch my career into politics.”
+“My internship with The Borgen Project introduced me to connections in local Congressional offices and helped launch my career into politics.”

 – John Muscolini, U.S. Congressional Staffer, Former Political Affairs Intern at The Borgen Project (’16)